The S4U Interface

 That’s a buffer where the sent data will be copied

-Start the comm, and ignore its result.
+Start the activity, and ignore its result.
 It can be completely forgotten after that.

 inline Comm *simgrid::s4u::Comm::detach(const std::function<void(void*)> &clean_function)